learn-co-curriculum/phase-3-active-record-writing-migrations-lab/README.md

 as the file but with capital letters instead of underscores:
 `ChangeDatatypeForBirthdate`.

 This migration will have the same setup as the last.
-Be sure to use the `change_column` method.
+Write a `#change` method, as usual.
+This time, in the `#change` method, be sure to use the `#change_column` method.
 It takes three necessary arguments:
 `change_column(table_name, column_name, type)`.
 Check the
 [Active Record Migration docs][guide-migrations] for more help with the syntax.

-After you finish defining the `change` method, run the migrations by running:
+After you finish defining the `#change` method, run the migrations by running:

 ```sh
 bundle exec rake db:migrate